Community Cars; Affordable transportation for any need for individuals over 60

 Click here to view or pay your taxes.

-JCP&L customers who use electrically operated life support equipment or depend on private well water can register their account with the company to get updates on potential interruptions to their electric service, such as weather-related outages during the summer storm season.
+JCP&L customers who use electrically operated life support equipment or depend on private well water can register their account with the company to get updates on potential interruptions to their electric service, such as weather-related outages.

 JCP&L maintains a critical care list of customers who depend on electrically operated life support equipment.
 To be included on this list, every year customers must complete and submit an authorization form signed by their physician.
 The list is used to contact customers should an outage affect their electric service for more than 24 hours.